 St Paul’s Catholic Primary School, Hyde – 1 vacancy

-St Raphael’s Catholic Primary School, Millbrook – 1 vacancy
+St Raphael’s Catholic Primary School, Millbrook – 2 vacancies

 Telford and Wrekin